-Loans and Allowance for Loan Losses - Loans, when made to members, are on a short-term or long-term basis.
+Loans and Allowance for Credit Losses - Loans, when made to members, are typically on a short-term basis but may exceed one year under certain conditions.
 Loans are recorded at the amount disbursed and bear interest at the higher of the Federal Financing Bank Advance Rate or the Federal Reserve Bank Discount Window Primary Credit Rate.
-By regulation, Member Liquidity Needs Loans are secured by a perfected first priority interest in a borrower's collateral.
+By regulation, member loans are secured by a perfected first priority interest in a borrower's collateral.
+The CLF requires a collateral margin, based on eligible collateral types, to further protect each loan.